takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 scene.add(sunLight.target)

 // Demonstrates light-source lighting here.
 For post-process lighting, set
-// sunIrradiance and skyIrradiance to true, remove SkyLightProbe and
+// sunLight and skyLight to true, remove SkyLightProbe and
 // SunDirectionalLight, and provide a normal buffer to AerialPerspectiveEffect. const aerialPerspective = new AerialPerspectiveEffect(camera)